Human Resources

 Does your business have a formal, written social media policy?
 If the answer is no, it is time to create one.
 Nearly everyone uses at least one social media platform, and it is in every company's best interest to have guidelines that protect the company's brand reputation.

+There are many reasons why employees quit: They feel their salary is too low.
+They don't see a clear career track or professional development opportunities.
+They want more flexibility at work and in their personal lives.
+They don't feel valued or appreciated for their efforts and skills.
 How you respond when someone quits makes a big difference to company morale and to your ability to prevent similar resignations in the future.

 Motivating employees does not simply depend on magic or personal leadership charisma.
 More often, a few simple practices can boost morale and enhance your team's daily satisfaction.